 7. Toxin protection.
 Damage done to the liver by alcohol and other toxic substances can be reversed by saturated fatty acids.

 8. Cell function.
 Cell membranes are made up of saturated fats.
 That saturated fat makes our cells strong and protected from disease.

 9. Lung capacity.
-The consumption of trans fats are believed to compromise lung health and lead to asthma.
+The consumption of trans fats is believed to compromise lung health and lead to asthma.
 Saturated fats, though, are required for the lungs to function properly.

 As with everything else, enjoy in moderation, but don’t be afraid to use CLEAN saturated fats in place of those vegetable oils which are actually not safe for humans to consume, in my opinion.
 And always remember when you’re eating animal fat, it must come from organic, pastured, grass-fed beasts.
 Not the CAFO (Concentrated Animal Feeding Operation) stuff in the meat department.